 This action is open to PIs already benefitting from an ERC main frontier research grant of any nationality who intend to conduct their Proof of Concept activity in any EU Member State or Associated Country.
-All PIs8 in an ERC main frontier research project are eligible to apply for an ERC PoC grant.
+All PIs10 in an ERC main frontier research project are eligible to apply for an ERC PoC grant.
 Synergy Grant Principal Investigators are eligible to apply only with the written consent of all Principal Investigators in the same Synergy Grant project.

-Principal Investigators in an ongoing ERC main frontier research project or whose grant has ended less than 12 months before 1 January 2022 are eligible to apply to both ERC-2022-PoC1 and ERC-2022-PoC2 calls.
-Pls whose main frontier research grant has ended less than 12 months before 1 January 2021 can only apply to ERC-2022-PoC1.
+Principal Investigators in an ongoing ERC main frontier research project or whose grant has ended11 less than 12 months before 1 January 2023 are eligible to apply to the ERC-2023-PoC call.